Disney Around the GlobeFeatured

 Is Avengers Assemble: Flight Force Popular?

-The data supports these criticisms.
-While new Disney rides typically command multi-hour wait times for years after opening, Flight Force averages just 24 minutes.
+The data support these criticisms.
+While new Disney rides typically command multi-hour wait times for years after opening, Flight Force averages just 26 minutes as of 2026 (via Thrill Data).
 During visits in late 2023, we waited as little as 15 minutes—an alarming indicator of its waning popularity just two years after its debut.

 Walt Disney Studios Park entrance